microsoft/FluidExamples/fluid-react-starter/README.md

 ### Specify additional DDSes

-Inside of `src/config.ts`, in the `containerConfig` you can modify the `initialObjects` that are returned by the container.
+Inside of `src/config.ts`, you can define the `initialObjects` that are returned by the container in the `containerSchema`.

 To add another DSS to this list, make sure that the DDS is imported from `@fluid-experimental/fluid-framework`, select a key, and add the DDS to `initialObjects`.